 The School of PA Studies’ mission is to educate individuals to become compassionate Physician Assistants who can provide the highest quality health care and are dedicated to their communities, while advancing the Physician Assistant profession.
 Together, our PA students, our optometry students as well as our pharmacy students are able to connect first-hand in an interprofessional learning and clinical environment.

 Fall Admissions Open House

-We invite you to join us for our fall admissions open house and learn more about the physician assistant profession and the School of PA Studies at Ketchum University!
+We invite you to join us for our spring admissions open house and learn more about the physician assistant profession and the School of PA Studies at Ketchum University!
 At the open house you will:

 - Learn about our unique curriculum